Logo-stateuniv

 Engineering School

-The first private school in the South to offer a degree in engineering, the Vanderbilt School of Engineering boasts exceptional facilities to offer every possible learning tool for students in the field of engineering, including wireless connection, interactive computer classrooms, and advanced research and computer labs.
+The first private school in the South to offer a degree in engineering, the School of Engineering boasts exceptional facilities to offer every possible learning tool for students in the field of engineering, including wireless connection, interactive computer classrooms, and advanced research and computer labs.
 Additionally, Engineering faculty have recently claimed several notable awards in their fields.
-Vanderbilt Engineering students are highly sought after by corporations as well as graduate schools.
+Engineering students are highly sought after by corporations as well as graduate schools.
 Of those engineering graduates seeking employment in a recent year, ninety-five percent had jobs within six months of graduation.

 Peabody College of Education and Human Development

-Consistently ranked in the top five education schools in the nation, Peabody College is home to the education and human development majors at Vanderbilt.
+Consistently ranked in the top five education schools in the nation, Peabody College is home to the education and human development majors.
 With its focus on experiential learning across the lifespan, Peabody requires internship and field placements for most of its majors guaranteeing superb preparation for work upon graduation.
 The most popular undergraduate major at Vanderbilt—Human and Organizational Development— resides in Peabody College.
 Peabody has produced several renowned programs, including the progressive Head Start program, and it also boasts the top Special Education program in the nation.

 Blair School of Music

 The Blair School of Music addresses music through a broad array of academic, pedagogical, and performing activities.
 Each student auditions as a part of the admissions process and chooses to study performance (including all orchestral instruments), composition/ theory, musical arts, or musical arts/teacher education.
-Both students and faculty enrich the campus with frequent performances at Vanderbilt and in the greater Nashville community.
+Both students and faculty enrich the campus with frequent performances on campus and in the greater Nashville community.
 Blair’s facility includes a 618-seat performance hall with full staging capabilities, recital hall, and generous rehearsal and studio space.

 Learning Experience

-Vanderbilt boasts not only an intimate, collaborative liberal arts-based learning experience, but a small average class size (19) and impressive student-to-faculty ratio (8:1).
+The university boasts not only an intimate, collaborative liberal arts-based learning experience, but a small average class size (19) and impressive student-to-faculty ratio (8:1).
 The prestigious learning environment also includes access to over $440 million of federally funded research each year.
 With over 97% of classes being taught by faculty who have a PhD in their respective field, students get the most of each classroom experience.
 Professors are known for their accessibility, as it goes well beyond just having office hours; they also serve as student academic advisors.

 Classes